daegalus/csrd/content.fr/02-creating-your-character/04-focus.md

 Subtlety, guile, and stealth allow you to get in where others can't.

-* Rang 1: Stealth Skills
+* Rang 1: Compétences furtives
 * Rang 1: Sense Attitudes
 * Rang 2: Impersonate
 * Rang 2: Flight Not Fight